 What conditions must I declare?

-If you have type 2 diabetes or a heart, vascular or lung illness such as hypertension/high blood pressure, high cholesterol, heart attack, angina, atrial fibrillation, palpitations or stroke, and it meets our pre-existing condition definition, you must declare these when you purchase your policy.
+If you have type 2 diabetes or a heart, vascular or lung illness such as hypertension/high blood pressure, high cholesterol, heart attack, angina, atrial fibrillation, palpitations, stroke or asthma, and it meets our pre-existing condition definition, you must declare these when you purchase your policy.

 If you choose not to declare type 2 diabetes or a heart, vascular or lung illness, your policy will be void, and we may not be able to look after you on your trip.